Universal Help Module

 Issue Classification

-πŸ”† Customers prefer typing in their question so we introduced machine learning enhanced search in a few branches where users could type in their question to get more specific answers.
+🔆 Customers prefer typing in their question so we introduced machine learning in a few branches to classify and route issues.

 Self-Help Solutions